-We are examining all aspects of our business in an effort to identify, create, and implement meaningful and sustained change.
-Currently, our sustainability efforts are focused on our Company owned restaurants, offices and bakeries in the USA.
-As we expand globally with local licensees, we intend to engage with them to encourage sustainable practices appropriate for the environment in which they operate and to learn from their successes.
+We continue to examine all aspects of our business in an effort to identify, create, and implement meaningful and sustained change.
+Currently, our sustainability efforts are focused on our Company-owned restaurants, offices, and bakeries in the USA.
+As we expand globally, we intend to engage with our international licensees to both encourage sustainable practices appropriate for the environment in which they operate and to learn from their successes.